CPSC-1517/Take-Home-Exercises-Sep-2024/Exercise2/README.md

 ### The `Book` **Coding required**

 A Book is related to a single author.
 A Book is assigned a unique industry ISBN.
 The Genre is from a enum list.
 A Book may have many reviews.
 An author may send books to individuals for review before the book is actual published to assist in promotion.
 A reviewer can only give one review for the book.
-The Room will track:
+The Book will track:

 - **ISBN** - This identifies the Book.
 Cannot not be null.
 - **Title** - This is the title of the Book.
 Cannot not be null.
 - **PublishYear** - This is the year the Book was published.
 Required format yyyy.
 - **Author** - This is the author of the Book.
 Required.
 - **Genre** - This is the Genre type category the Book to which the book has been assigned. (auto-implement)
 - **Reviews** - This is a list of all reviews for the Book.
 This list can be empty as the book is published or may have reviews from individuals given access to a pre-published copy of the book.
-A reviewer may only have one review per book. (auto-implement)
+A reviewer may only have one review per book. (auto-implement property)
 - **TotalReviews** - Returns the number of reviews for this book in the List&lt;Review&gt; collection.

 ![Book](./Book-ClassDiagram.png)